 Some of these data marketplaces are already up and running, though they are in their early stages of maturity.
 By incentivizing data and storage providers to maintain high data integrity, AI systems will also benefit.

 Training AI doesn't only require quality data from which the algorithms can learn but also a lot of computing power.
 AI algorithms often use a type of computing system known as an artificial neural network (ANN).
 ANNs learn to perform tasks by considering a lot of examples.
 These ANNs often require serious computational power to crunch through millions of parameters to perform a designated task.

-If data can be shared across a blockchain network, why can't computing power?
+If data can be shared across a blockchain network, why can't compute power?
 In some blockchain implementations, users can effectively lend their machines’ computing power in a peer-to-peer (P2P) marketplace for those seeking to execute complex computations.
-The users are incentivized to provide the computing power by getting tokens in return.
+The users are incentivized to provide computing power by getting tokens in return.

 AI systems could be trained on these computing platforms much more effectively and with decreased cost.
 While early use cases deal primarily with rendering 3D computer graphics, the focus might slowly shift towards AI.

 As these Decentralized Applications (DApps) develop, companies that provide computing power may see an influx of competition.
 By allowing users to earn revenue by renting out their idle computing power, large amounts of it will be used more efficiently.
 In theory, when not in use, every single CPU or GPU in the world could be working as a node in a decentralized supercomputer.